Chicago/tnp-reporting-manual/index.md

 ## Submission Deadlines

-Below are the deadlines required to have all required files, with the exception of location and communication data, submitted to the City of Chicago.
+Below are the deadlines to have all required files (exceptions listed below the table) submitted to the City of Chicago.

 |   Due Date   | Beginning Date |   End Date   |
 |--------------|----------------|--------------|